 These conclusions are consistent with those obtained by qualitative analyses of selected samples of ISIS foreign fighters.
 Our analysis, as well as the related qualitative literature discussed below, highlights that the difficulties of Muslim immigrants to integrate into rich, secularized, and homogenous societies may lead them to radicalize and become ISIS foreign fighters.
-These results are consistent also with recent cross-country evidence on the background of ISIS foreign fighters presented in Verwimp.
-4 Verwimp focuses on the relative deprivation of non-EU immigrants vis-à-vis European natives.
-Using data from 14 EU countries, he finds that the number of a country's ISIS foreign fighters is positively correlated with the gap in employment between immigrants and native residents.
+These results are consistent also with recent cross-country evidence on the background of ISIS foreign fighters presented in Verwimp (2016).
+Verwimp (2016) focuses on the relative deprivation of non-EU immigrants vis-à-vis European natives.
+Using data from 14 EU countries he finds that the number of a country's ISIS foreign fighters is positively correlated with the gap in employment between immigrants and native residents.

-Overall, the evidence found in our quantitative analysis and that obtained in related qualitative studies leads us to conclude that it is more likely for first- or second-generation Muslim immigrants to fail to integrate and assimilate the more homogenous their Western country of residence is.
+Overall, the evidence found in our quantitative analysis and that obtained in related qualitative studies leads us to conclude that it is more likely for first or second generation Muslim immigrants to fail to integrate and to assimilate the more homogenous their Western country of residence is.
 This drives some of these individuals to radicalize, and to move to Syria and Iraq to become foreign fighters.

 The notion that social, economic, and political conditions may correlate with terrorism is not new.
 The widespread view among policy makers after the 9/11 attacks is that poverty breeds terrorism.
 This view is based largely on research on the economics of conflict, which suggests that political unrest is correlated with poor economic conditions.
-For example, Alesina et al. argue that poor economic conditions increase the likelihood of political coups, and Collier and Hoeffer and Miguel, Satyanath, and Sergenti show that poor economic conditions are correlated with civil wars.5
+For example, Alesina et al. (1996) argue that poor economic conditions increase the likelihood of political coups, and Collier and Hoeffer (2004) and Miguel, Satyanath, and Sergenti (2004) show that poor economic conditions are correlated with civil wars.

-In contrast, a growing body of empirical literature either confirms a negative correlation between terrorism and economic prosperity or finds no correlation between the two.6 To the best of our knowledge, our study is the first to find a robust positive correlation between GDP per capita, HDI, and volunteering into an insurgent army.
-It even contrasts with a similar analysis by Krueger that focuses on foreign fighters captured in Iraq in 2005.7 As in our study, Krueger finds that countries with a large Muslim population are more likely to have more of their citizens join the Iraqi insurgency.
-Contrary to our findings, however, Krueger reports that low levels of civil liberties or political rights are associated with a larger number of foreign fighters captured in Iraq, and he finds no correlation between the number of fighters and GDP per capita.
+In contrast, a growing body of empirical literature either confirms a negative correlation between terrorism and economic prosperity [Abadie (2006); Benmelech, Berrebi, and Klor (2012)] or finds no correlation between the two [Krueger and Maleckova (2003); Drakos and Gofas (2006); Piazza (2006); Krueger and Laitin (2008)].
+To the best of our knowledge, our study is the first to find a robust positive correlation between GDP per capita, HDI, and volunteering into an insurgent army.
+It even contrasts with a similar analysis by Krueger (2006) that focuses on foreign fighters captured in Iraq in 2005.
+As in our study, Krueger (2006) finds that countries with a large Muslim population are more likely to have more of their citizens join the Iraqi insurgency.
+Contrary to our findings, however, Krueger (2006) reports that low levels of civil liberties or political rights are associated with a larger number of foreign fighters captured in Iraq, and he finds no correlation between the number of fighters and GDP per capita.

-Our results indicate that ISIS foreign recruits present a new profile of terrorists-a more global one-in which terrorists come largely from prosperous, ethnically and linguistically homogenous countries.
+Our results indicate that ISIS foreign recruits present a new profile of terrorists - a more global one - in which terrorists come largely from prosperous, ethnically and linguistically homogenous countries.
 We believe that this novel finding is explained by both the willingness of individuals to volunteer into ISIS (the supply of foreign fighters) and by ISIS recruitment strategy (the demand for foreign fighters).